Falkirk: Railway

+Falkirk High

 Falkirk High is on the main Glasgow-Edinburgh line, with connections to either city running on a 15-minute frequency.
 At peak times, 8 trains per hour stop: 4 for Glasgow Queen Street via Croy and 4 for Edinburgh Waverley, via Polmont and Linlithgow.
 Journey times to Edinburgh vary from 24 minutes to 35 minutes, depending on stopping stations and time of day; the journey time is between 18 and 28 minutes to Glasgow.

+Falkirk Grahamston

 Falkirk Grahamston lies on the Edinburgh to Dunblane Line.
 To Edinburgh Waverley, there are 4 trains per hour, with journey times varying around 34 minutes.
 To Glasgow Queen Street, there are 2 trains per hour via the Cumbernauld Line with journey times from 39 minutes to 43 minutes.

 Buses

 The former Falkirk bus station lies in the town centre however since 20 August 2018 has been closed.
 Its bus routes which provided links to the cities of Stirling, Edinburgh and Glasgow, as well as local routes have now been moved to the nearby street of Newmarket Street.

+Bus services are mainly run by McGill's Midland Bluebird however a few Stagecoach South Scotland services do serve the town.